 To get access to advanced reports, you’ll have to subscribe to one of the two highest plans, either Shopify or Advanced Shopify.
 The basic reports in Shopify give you sales reports, so you can track trends, sales totals, and sales based on day or time of year, which help you plan ahead.

 There are also customer reports, so you can see the percentage of new customers versus repeat customers.
-If you want more advanced and custom reports, like you’d find in ShopKeep, you’ll have to choose Advanced Shopify.
+If you want more advanced and custom reports, as you’d find in ShopKeep, you’ll have to choose Advanced Shopify.

 There are more than 1,500 app integrations for the Shopify POS system, which means two things: You can create a customized business solution, and you could really ramp up your monthly fees.
 Shopify doesn’t need all those integrations to work well for small businesses, but you might want to consider QuickBooks, Mailchimp, and eBay.